 What are the key factors that determine how long getting a tattoo takes?

-Several crucial elements dictate the time commitment for getting a tattoo include the tattoo’s size, the intricacy of its design, its placement on your body, whether it’s in color or black and gray, your personal pain tolerance, the artist’s skill, and even the quality of materials used.
+The main things that decide how long a tattoo takes are the tattoo’s size, the intricacy of its design, its placement on your body, whether it’s in color or black and gray, your personal pain tolerance, the artist’s skill, and even the quality of materials used.

 Tattoo size